Decomposition Methods for Global Solutions of Mixed-Integer Linear Programs: Numerical Experiments

+with $h_\omega \in \R^2$ and $T \in \R^{2\times 2}$.
+The problem was firstly introduced by Schultz et al. \cite{schultz1998solving} with $Z = [0,5]^2$ and $T = I_{2\times 2}$, and its variants have been used as benchmark instances in the literature \cite{ahmed2019stochastic, gade2014decomposition,van2020converging}.
 We first consider the following variants tested in \cite{van2020converging}.
 Given an integer $S > 1$, let the two components of $h_\omega$ correspond to a lattice point over the 2-dimensional grid $\{(5+10\frac{s_1-1}{S-1},5+10\frac{s_2-1}{S-1}) :~s_1,s_2 \in [S]\}$ with equal probability.
 In the context of two-stage stochastic programs, the second stage contains a total of $S^2$ recourse problems.
 Though each subproblem in $x$ is relatively simple, in the largest tested instance where $S = 101$, there are 40,804 binary variables in the second stage, plus two general-integer variables in the first stage.
 We further consider two choices of the technology matrix $T$: either $T = I_{2\times 2}$ (denoted by $\texttt{I}$), or $T = [\frac{2}{3}~\frac{1}{3}; \frac{1}{3}~\frac{2}{3}]$ (denoted by $\texttt{T}$).
 The results are presented in Tables \ref{table: investment_ub5_I} and \ref{table: investment_ub5_T}.

 For $T = \texttt{I}$, Gurobi is able to find the optimal solution at the root node, and hence the number of explored node is 1 across all instances.
 We observe that Gurobi invokes many heuristics at the root node, while another solver, HiGHS, does not report optimality at the root node for any instance in Table \ref{table: investment_ub5_I}.
 The proposed ALM and ADMM are slower, partly because a large number of subproblems in $x$ are solved sequentially in our implementation.
 Nevertheless, for all instances, both ALM and ADMM close the gap with the same optimal objective value as Gurobi.
-For $T = \texttt{H}$, the problems become harder.
+For $T = \texttt{T}$, the problems become harder.
 Gurobi explored a few thousands of nodes before reporting optimal solutions.
 In contrast, ALM and ADMM are able to locate and verify optimality around 55\% faster than Gurobi on average, even though recourse subproblems are solved sequentially.

 Another interesting observation is that, ALM and ADMM always terminate at the 37th iteration.
 Note that the feasible region $Z = [0,5]^2 \cap \Z^2$ consists of 36 points in $\R^2$.
 The proposed algorithms enumerate the feasible region in the first 36 iterations, and use one more iteration to verify optimality.
 Though this worst-case complexity is not very promising, we further enlarge the feasible region of $z$ to $Z = [0,10]^2 \cap \Z^2$ so that there are 121 feasible solutions.
 We report the same metrics in Table \ref{table: investment_ub10_T}.
 The proposed ALM and ADMM terminate successfully in less than 121 iterations for all instances and take 265.08 and 357.30 seconds on average, respectively.
 In contrast, without structural knowledge on the problem data, Gurobi only solves the smallest instance within 1800 seconds.